 The task force’s work and recommendations are the beginning of extended community engagement and outreach that will occur throughout the next year.
 Opportunities for public comment will be available at each BSTF meeting.
 Community members can sign up for public comment in-person 30 minutes prior to the meeting.
-Additional feedback and questions can be sent online.

 The next BSTF meeting will be held July 16, 5:30 to 8:30 p.m. at the Austin ISD Board Room, 1111.
 W. Sixth St. The AISD finance team will provide the task force with an introduction to school finance and the district’s fiscal forecast in an effort to provide baseline data on the budget.
 The task force will also participate in an interactive activity to identify areas to research in the coming months.

 Budget Briefs is provided by of the Department of Communications and Community Engagement in an effort to enhance transparency during the Budget Stabilization Task Force process.
 Summaries of the meetings will be shared following each meeting.
 More information, including meeting minutes and materials, can be found at the BSTF website.